Elinor Answers Your FAQ

 Do you have a family?

 We have three grown daughters.
-Katie and her husband live here in Invermere and they have three little ones whom we see often.
+Katie and Janine both live in Invermere with their husbands and five children, whom we see often.
 Our youngest daughter Melinda and her husband live in Calgary.

 From left to right: Quinn, Axel, Nora, Juliet, and Jack.